lupyuen/lupyuen.github.io/src/openocd.md

 ## Start the Remap Firmware

-1. After flashing the remap firmware, set the PineCone Jumper to `L` (Normal Mode) and power on PineCone
+1. After flashing the remap firmware, set the PineCone Jumper to `L` (Normal Mode) and power on PineCone.
+(Or press the Reset Button)

 1. PineCone's LED should light up bright white to signify that the JTAG Port has been remapped